Dan Dan Kokoro Hikareteku: Background and recording

 "Dan Dan Kokoro Hikareteku" was written by Izumi Sakai and Tetsurō Oda to serve as the opening theme song to the Dragon Ball GT anime series.
 U-ya Asaoka, lead singer of Field of View, first heard the song when it was a demo featuring just a guitar, and already felt it was "incredible".
 He said the band was able to exchange opinions on the track equally with Oda and arranger Takeshi Hayama.
 Asaoka had imagined writing the lyrics himself, but then received a fax with lyrics written by Sakai; "Now, I'd tried to write lyrics on my own, but hers were just so much better, so incredibly catchy.
-I thought, 'I simply can't top this.'"
+I thought, 'I simply can't top this.
 He also realized how well they fit with Dragon Ball, "There's the part that goes 'Ai to yuuki to hokori wo motte tatakau yo' ('I'll fight with love, courage, and pride'), and that's just Dragon Ball in a nutshell.
 The more time passes, the deeper the lyrics seem to get."

 Although he found them "wonderfully catchy", Asaoka felt that Sakai's lyrics were a little unusual.
 "There were some parts where I wasn't really sure how they were meant to fit with the background music.
 For example, there's a part right before the first chorus that goes, 'Sukoshi dake furimukitakunaru you na toki mo aru kedo', and I had no idea how I was meant to time it all."
 The singer said they were still trying to find the right pattern by trial and error during recording, until receiving a demo tape of Sakai singing it herself.
 According to Asaoka, the song's two writers later realized that Sakai's lyrics and Oda's music were created with different phrasing in mind, so putting them together had the unintended effect of creating something different with its own unique appeal.

 "Dan Dan Kokoro Hikareteku" is Field of View's first release following keyboardist Jun Abe's departure from the band, and was recorded before bassist Kenji Niitsu had joined.
 The song's music video was filmed at Kogakuin University.
 The single's B-side is "Dear Old Days", which was arranged by Akihito Tokunaga, composer of the music in Dragon Ball GT.

+Exactly 30 years after the original song was released, Field of View released "Dan Dan Kokoro Hikareteku ~30th Version~" (DAN DAN 心魅かれてく〜30th Version〜) as the b-side to their March 11, 2026, single "La La La La ~Tsugi no Forever~".
+It is a newly recorded version of the song with a "modern" arrangement.